w0utje/WavesLPoSDistributer/README.md

 };
 ```
 NOTE\
-For security reasons, remove 'rwx' worldrights from massPayment.js -> ```sh chmod o-rwx massPayment.js``` \
+For security reasons, remove 'rwx' worldrights from massPayment.js and masstx.js -> ```sh chmod o-rwx massPayment.js``` \
+Repeat for masstx.js.
 Now you can jump to chapter "Running the collector sessions".

+## Installation steps: users that already use previous versions of Plukkies LPoSdistributer script
+Just look into the **CHANGELOG.txt** file and replace the modified files and copy the new files.
+Then don't forget to add your own values again in the modified script files if needed (checkPaymentsFile.js)

-## Installation steps: users that already use previous versions of LPoSdistributer script
+## Installation steps: users that already use previous versions of LPoSdistributer script (other then plukkies version)
 If you use other version of the script, like from Marc jansen or w0utje, it's easy migration;

 1. Finish up all payments